Sharing data (not openly available)

 The information below provides guidance to help you determine whether you may be justified in withholding your research data from publication.
 If you are unsure as to whether you could or should make your data openly available, please contact the research data team at RDM@napier.ac.uk before you publish your data.

 Ethics and Data Protection Considerations

 The Edinburgh Napier code of practice around research ethics and integrity can provide more information on ethics and data protection considerations.

-Research data involving human subjects must be handled in accordance with the Data Protection Act 1998.
+Research data involving human subjects must be handled in accordance with the Data Protection Act 2018.
 The confidentiality of participants must be maintained and personal data should not be made available to any third party without the explicit, written, informed consent of the person to which it relates.
-If you are unsure about how data protection might apply to your research data, there is data protection guidance available.
+If you are unsure about how data protection might apply to your research data, there is data protection guidance available on the new legislation.

 Anonymised data should remove both direct and indirect identifiers, so that information and data cannot be combined to reveal an individual's identity.
 This applies not only to personal data but also to research data about organisations and businesses.